 (…existing texts….)

-When FILS authentication is used to establish the FT key hierarchy, TK and KEK for the initial mobility domain association are derived as part of the FILS authentication as defined in 12.11.2.5.3 (PTKSA Key derivation with FILS authentication).
+When FILS authentication is used to establish the FT key hierarchy, TK and PTK-KEK for the initial mobility domain association are derived as part of the FILS authentication as defined in 12.11.2.5.3 (PTKSA Key derivation with FILS authentication).

 (…existing texts….)